James Flintoft

 Sonya Miller is the founding Director of Dynamic Property Group and Armitage Jones, a specialist project management and property advisory consultancy.
 She has extensive experience in the property industry with exposure to a diverse range of complex projects.

 Prior to establishing Armitage Jones, Sonya worked for a range of private and public property development and construction companies in senior management roles.
 Throughout her career, she has led significant development projects ranging up to $800 million across commercial, residential, infrastructure and mixed-use sectors.
-She is motivated by working on high profile, complex projects which involve engagement with multiple stakeholders including JV partners, shareholders, consultants, government authorities and community groups with a diverse range of interests.
+She has extensive experience working on high profile, complex projects that involve engagement with multiple stakeholders including JV partners, shareholders, consultants, government authorities and community groups with a diverse range of interests.

 Brendan Pihan